-As of December 31, 2022, we had federal net operating loss carryforwards of \$410 million, which will not expire.
-Furthermore, as of December 31, 2022, we had state net operating loss carryforwards of \$520 million, which, if unused, will begin to expire in 2023.
+As of December 31, 2023, we had federal net operating loss carryforwards of \$40 million.
+We generated \$10 million of net operating loss carryforwards prior to 2018, which will begin to expire starting in 2036.
+The remaining \$30 million will carryforward indefinitely.
+Furthermore, as of December 31, 2023, we had state net operating loss carryforwards of \$535 million, which, if unused, will begin to expire in 2025.
 Portions of these net operating loss carryforwards could expire unused and be unavailable to offset future income tax liabilities.
 Under current law, U.S. federal net operating losses incurred in taxable years beginning after December 31, 2017, may be carried forward indefinitely, but the deductibility of such federal net operating losses is limited.
 It is uncertain whether various states will conform to federal tax laws.
 For state income tax purposes, there may be periods during which the use of net operating loss carryforwards is limited, which could accelerate or permanently increase state taxes owed.

 In addition, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50% change, by value, in its equity ownership over a three-year period, the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change income or taxes may be limited.
 We assessed whether we had an ownership change, as defined by Section 382 of the Code, from our formation.
 Based upon this assessment, we determined that we experienced ownership changes on June 26, 2013 and June 10, 2014.
 However, no reductions in our ability to utilize our net operating loss and tax credit carryforwards resulted under these rules.
 We may experience ownership changes as a result of subsequent shifts in our stock ownership, some of which may be outside of our control.
-The IPO, together with private placements and other transactions that have occurred since our inception, may trigger such an ownership change pursuant to Section 382.
 If an ownership change occurs, including as a result of or with respect to any acquisitions we make, and our ability to use our net operating loss carryforwards (or net operating loss carryforwards that we acquire) is materially limited, it would harm our future results of operations by effectively increasing our future tax obligations.